roytang/blog/content/notes/2018/03/971518898318143488/index.md

   url: https://twitter.com/roytang/statuses/971518898318143488/
 ---

-RT [@simongerman600](https://twitter.com/simongerman600/): Great chart shows global population from 1960 until today split into urban and rural.
-In 1960 twice as many people live…
+Great chart shows global population from 1960 until today split into urban and rural.
+In 1960 twice as many people lived in rural areas than in the cities.
+In 2007 city dwellers overtook rural folks.
+Source: https://buff.ly/2tiNPpX